 If you love Australian wildlife this is a sure spot to see pademelons, a small species in the wallaby and kangaroo family and the bird life is extensive, we’ve seen a huge variety here including the elusive Alberts Lyrebird and rainbow pitta.

 3. North Stradbroke Island

-Just a 25 minute ferry trip across Moreton Bay is North Stradbroke Island, a laid back island paradise right on the door stop of the city.
-There’s a lot to love about a day trip to ‘Straddie’ as it’s known locally but for us it’s a tie between the wildlife, scenery and fabulous beaches.
+Just a 25-minute ferry trip across Moreton Bay is North Stradbroke Island, a laid back island paradise right on the door step of the city.
+There’s a lot to love about a day trip to ‘Straddie’ as it’s known locally but for us, it’s a tie between the wildlife, scenery and fabulous beaches.
 There’s also a couple of good cafes popped up on the island recently.